 - Urgent Zone - This zone handles patients who present with issues such as abdominal pain.

 Sexual Assault and Family Violence program

 The Sexual Assault/Family Violence (SAFV) program at KGH is available for you 24 hours a day, seven days a week.
 If you have been assaulted sometime in the last seven days, please tell the triage nurse who will help you meet with the SADV team.
 We also provide services to any child who has been the victim of assault.
 For more information please see our sexual assault and family violence page.

 If you need a doctor's note for school or work, there is a fee of $20.
-This is payable to the registration clerk by debit or credit card only.
+This is payable to the registration clerk by cash only.